 - ASU Home

 As the communications director, Bordeleau oversees all internal and external communications for Cronkite and Arizona PBS, including websites, press releases, social media, marketing, newsletters and periodicals, including the annual Cronkite Journal and the quarterly Arizona PBS magazine.

-As a professor of practice, Bordeleau has developed -- and now team-teaches -- the 8-credit bootcamp for the master’s in investigative journalism degree program through the Howard Center for Investigative Journalism.
+As a visiting professor, Bordeleau has developed — and now team-teaches — the 8-credit bootcamp for the master’s in investigative journalism degree program through the Howard Center for Investigative Journalism.

 Bordeleau is the retired executive editor/senior vice president of The Providence Journal and is the first and only woman in The Journal’s 191-year history to hold the top editor’s position.
 She is responsible for shifting the newsroom into a “story-first” digital operation and is also credited with swinging open the proverbial doors of The Providence Journal by introducing many audience engagement initiatives -- among them the award-winning Publick Occurences forums to promote civil discourse on complex topics.
 Under her leadership, The Journal won numerous state, regional and national reporting awards.
 The news organization was named a Pulitzer Prize finalist in Public Service for the Forged by Fire series in 2004, which Bordeleau co-edited.

 In 2014, Bordeleau was honored with the Yankee Quill -- the highest individual journalism honor in New England -- which recognizes a lifetime contribution of excellence in the field.
 In 2016, she was presented with the Judith Brown Spirit of Journalism Award, given annually to one woman who has made a significant impact on journalism in New England.
 In 2013, she was named one of the "Top 10 Women to Watch in the U.S. Media" by Editor & Publisher magazine.
 She has also been named one of Rhode Island’s Most Powerful Women by Rhode Island Monthly.